The Quantum Mechanics Swampland: Tree-Level Potentials

 We can also consider tensor couplings of the form $\iu\overline{\psi}\sigma^{\mu\nu}\gamma^{5}\psi F_{\mu\nu}$.
 Together, these two tensor couplings are the magnetic and electric dipole interactions, respectively.
 These two interactions are related via $2\iu\sigma^{\sigma\rho} = \epsilon^{\mu\nu\sigma\rho}\sigma_{\mu\nu}\gamma^{5}$.
 The potential generated by this interaction has an additional $\epsilon$ tensor inserted at each vertex, but this does not change the overall radial dependence of the potential.
 The difference between these two interactions manifests when we consider monopole-dipole type couplings.
 Particles with an intrinsic electric dipole moment experience enhancements in the non-relativistic regime when scattering off a charged particle, whereas particles with intrinsic magnetic dipole moments do not.
 Understanding the nature of this enhancement warrants solving the Schr\"odinger equation with the appropriate potential.
 For the purpose of our study, we are only interested in the structure of the potential and whether it gives rise to a finite first Born approximation.
-It can be shown that this is the case for both potentials and they both reside in the Landscape.
+It can be shown that this is the case for both tensor potentials and the Goldstone potential, so all these potentials reside in the Landscape.

 Next, we consider the scenario where we don't have a mediator.
 Scenarios like this arise when a heavy mediator has been integrated out leaving effective four fermion operators.
 The most general four fermion operator we can write down has the form